YoTNT/Audio-Recorder/README.md

 **Required Must-have Stories**

+- [x ] Users can sign up an account
-* Users can sign up, login to their account
+- [x ] Users can login to their accounts
-* Users can record voice and save the file to their account
+- [x ] Users can record and play their audio
-* User can view, play, delete their audio files in their profile page
+- [ ] Users can view, play, delete their audio files in their profile page
-* Users can upload their audio files to the cloud, or download the files from the cloud
+- [ ] Users can upload their audio files to the cloud, or download the files from the cloud

 **Optional Nice-to-have Stories**